novasamatech/parity-signer/docs/src/development/UOS.md

 Payload signature is generated for SCALE-encoded `NetworkSpecsToSend`.

+Network specs identifier in the Signer database is `NetworkSpecsKey`, a key built from encryption used by the network and the network genesis hash.
+There could be networks with multiple encryption algorithms supported, thus the encryption encryption is part of the key.
+Network specs could be different for networks with same genesis hash and different encryptions, except the base58 prefix.
+The reason is that the base58 prefix can be a part of the network metadata, and the network metadata is not encryption-specific.

 ### `load_metadata` update payload

 Loads metadata for a network already known to Signer, i.e. for a network with